TCE Species Mapping

 1. Forward Mapping is used to convert SysCAD species to species within the thermodynamic model

 • All unit operations that take data from SysCAD streams require a forward mapping step.
-This includes all TCE unit types except Direct Calculations.
+This includes all TCE unit types except Direct Calculation and Feeder.

 2. Reverse Mapping is used to convert calculated speciation from the thermodynamic model solution back into SysCAD species.